 Family Dispute Resolution Chairperson Panel

-To apply for inclusion on the General Panel a practitioner must complete an application form and sign a General Panel Agreement (which includes Practice Standards).
+To apply for inclusion on the General Panel a practitioner must complete the online application form and sign a General Panel Agreement (which includes Practice Standards).
 By signing the Agreement, the practitioner agrees to be bound by the Agreement and the Practice Standards.

-The General Panel Agreement will be returned to the practitioner after being signed by the Commission to confirm the practitioner’s inclusion on the Panel.
-The date entered by the Commission is the date from which the Panel membership commences.
+The General Panel Agreement will be returned to the practitioner to confirm the practitioner’s inclusion on the Panel.
+The date the Agreement is returned to the practitioner by Legal Services is the date from which the Panel memebership commences.

 To be granted an assignment involving a complex criminal case a practitioner must be a member of the Complex Criminal Law Panel.
 A case is a complex criminal case if –